rokkamvamshi/burp-traffic-auto-highligter/README.md

-# Burp Auto Highlight
+# Burp Traffic Auto Highlight

 ## 📌 About
 **Burp Auto Highlight** is just a small Burp Suite extension that automatically highlights HTTP requests based on custom headers.
 This helps security researchers differentiate traffic from multiple browsers.
+All traffic in the Proxy HTTP History will be different colors based on how it is configured!
 Just a vibe code!

 ## ✨ Features
 - 🚀 **Automatic Request Highlighting**: Colors requests based on custom headers.